wjs4572/aws-localstack-lab/LAB_INSTRUCTIONS.md

 ### 7. Verify Security Boundaries

 > **⚠️ IMPORTANT - LocalStack Limitation:**
-> IAM policy enforcement is a **LocalStack Pro feature only**.
-The Community Edition (free) will create IAM users and policies but **will not enforce them**.
-All commands will succeed regardless of the policy.
+> Based on our testing, IAM policy enforcement was available in LocalStack Pro.
+The Community Edition created IAM users and policies in our testing but did not enforce access restrictions.
+Commands succeeded regardless of the configured policies.
 >
-> **To fully test IAM enforcement, you need:**
+> **To fully test IAM enforcement:**
-> - LocalStack Pro (paid subscription), OR
+> - LocalStack Pro (advanced features available in paid tiers), OR
-> - Real AWS account (free tier eligible)
+> - Real AWS account (Free Tier available)
 >
-> **What this lab teaches:** Even though enforcement doesn't work in Community Edition, this lab demonstrates:
+> **What this lab teaches:** Regardless of enforcement capabilities, this lab demonstrates:
 > - ✅ How to write least-privilege IAM policies
 > - ✅ IAM user and policy management workflows
 > - ✅ Access key configuration